PWCT Features – Operating System

 Fig. 1 PWCT under MS-Windows – Active VPL is HarbourPWCT

-The next two figures presents PWCT on Ubuntu Linux using Wine.
+The next two figures present PWCT on Ubuntu Linux using Wine.

-We see simple python program.
-The application window contains a button and a textbox.
-When the user click on the button the textbox value will be set to “Hello World”.
+In the screenshot the active visual programming language is PythonPWCT.
+We see a simple Python program — the application window contains a button and a textbox.
+When the user clicks on the button the textbox value will be set to “Hello World.”

 Fig. 2 PWCT under Ubuntu Linux using Wine – Active VPL is PythonPWCT – Goal Designer